mgonnacrusht/mgonnacrusht.github.io/index.md

 ---
-title: MgonnacrushT – One inbox for everything you don’t want to forget online
+title: MgonnacrushT – One inbox for everything
 layout: home
 description: MgonnacrushT is an early-stage bookmarking and productivity app that keeps movies, restaurants, articles, videos and ideas in one organised place.
 intro_image: "images/illustrations/pointing.svg"